-As much as you'd love to throw down a pretty penny on those oh-so-pretty peonies, unfortunately money doesn't grow on trees (or flowers in your case) — and you don't have the budget for them.
-Bummer, we know.
+As much as you'd love to throw down a pretty penny on those oh-so-pretty peonies, unfortunately, money doesn't grow on trees (or flowers in your case).
 Weddings are expensive, and like many brides, you may not have the luxury of splurging on every bud and bloom your heart desires.
 However, with some help from these fab florists, you can follow your head, avoid going into debt, and get the look for a whole lot less.

-2. Swap Phalaenopsis Orchids for Hawaiian Dendrobium Orchids or or Phalaenopsis Plants
+Swap Phalaenopsis Orchids for Hawaiian Dendrobium Orchids or Phalaenopsis Plants

-If you have your heart set on orchids, opt for the Hawaiian dendrobiums to save some dough, says Lucy Diaz-Flores, Creative Director of Bella Flora in Dallas.
-"They both have long stems with multiple blooms and create a dramatic effect, yet the Hawaiian orchid will set you back 76% less than the phaleo orchid will."
-Floral expert Caroline Bailly, Owner of L'Atelier Rouge, recommends the Phalaenopsis plant designed in vases as another alternative.
+If you have your heart set on orchids, opt for the Hawaiian dendrobiums to save some dough, says Lucy Diaz-Flores, creative director of Bella Flora in Dallas.
+"They both have long stems with multiple blooms and create a dramatic effect, yet the Hawaiian orchid will set you back 76 percent less than the Phalaenopsis orchid will."
+Floral expert Caroline Bailly, owner of L'Atelier Rouge, recommends the Phalaenopsis plant designed in vases as another alternative.
 Although the effect won't be quite the same, it will cut the costs in half.

 If you know your wedding flowers, then you're well aware that Lily of the Valley is one of the most expensive ones.
-To save 60%, Diaz-Flores suggests opting for pretty bouvardias or sweet peas, both of which are very delicate blooms that produce clusters of flowers to give your arrangements a fuller look.
+To save 60 percent, Diaz-Flores suggests opting for pretty bouvardias or sweet peas; both of which are very delicate blooms that produce clusters of flowers to give your arrangements a fuller look.

 In search of a more affordable flower with a long stem?
 Nix the delphiniums and trade them for snapdragons instead, advises Bailly.
 "These are still extremely elegant and won't compromise your floral design," she tells us.